highlightjs/highlight.js/.github/ISSUE_TEMPLATE/0_language-request.md

 ---
-name: Language request
+name: Language Request
-about: I really wish Highlight.js could highlight ...
+about: Highlight.js should add support for a new language.
 title: PLEASE read the below carefully.
-labels: ''
+labels: autoclose
 assignees: ''

 ---